laurent85v/archuseriso/readme.md

     sudo docker run --privileged --rm -it archuseriso [root@4dd3aab1018b /]# pacman -Q archuseriso

-Note that Docker is out of the scope of this documentation.
-You are supposed to know how to run and handle docker containers.
+Note that Docker is out of the scope of this readme.
+You are supposed to know how to handle docker containers.

 Limitations